devcybiko/gregsmithwiki/content/computing/node/react.md.md

 # React Commands

+Success!
+Created reactpractice at <your dir here>

 Inside that directory, you can run several commands:

-npm start
+`npm start`

 Starts the development server.

-npm run build
+`npm run build`

 Bundles the app into static files for production.

-npm test
+`npm test`

 Starts the test runner.

-npm run eject
+`npm run eject`

-Removes this tool and copies build dependencies, configuration files

-and scripts into the app directory.
+Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!